NRHA Staff Directory

 Kathy joined NRHA staff in 2001.
 She is responsible for site selection, pre-planning and on-site logistics for NRHA's educational conferences.
 She also coordinates all of NRHA conference trade shows and exhibit halls.

 Before joining NRHA, Kathy spent 15 years in catering and convention management with a four-star hotel company and a major city's convention and visitors bureau.

 Senior vice president for member services

 Brock joined NRHA in 2008.
 He has administrative responsibility for all areas of member services, including membership, communications and meetings/exhibitions.
-He also coordinates the Healthcare Quality Technical Assistance center.
+He also coordinates the Healthcare Quality Technical Assistance Center.

-He was a rural hospital administrator for more than 21 years.
+Brock was a rural hospital administrator for more than 21 years.
 He has been on the board of the National Rural Health Association and the regional policy board of the American Hospital Association, as well as many regional and state boards involving rural health.

-Brock earned a master of public health degree in health administration from the University of Oklahoma and a B.S. degree in biology from Oklahoma Baptist University.
+He earned a master of public health degree in health administration from the University of Oklahoma and a B.S. degree in biology from Oklahoma Baptist University.
 He is a fellow in the American College of Healthcare Executives.